Fundamental Orders of Connecticut: History

-In one sense, the Fundamental Orders were replaced by a Royal Charter in 1662, however, the major outline of the charter was written in Connecticut and embodied the Orders' rights and mechanics.
-It was carried to England by Governor John Winthrop and basically approved by the British King, Charles II.
+In one sense, the Fundamental Orders were replaced by a Royal Charter in 1662 with approval from King Charles II, mainly because the Orders didn’t have a firm legal basis to be considered an official document, as well as not mentioning the crown or British at all.
+However, the major outline of the charter was written in Connecticut and embodied the Orders' rights and mechanics.
 The colonists generally viewed the charter as a continuation and surety for their Fundamental Orders.
 Later on, the Charter Oak got its name when that charter was taken from Jeremy Adams's tavern and supposedly hidden in an oak tree, rather than it be surrendered to the agents of James II, who intended to annex Connecticut to the more centralized Dominion of New England.